Stress and Self-Care

-When emotions are heightened, it's also helpful to remember that exercise is a stressor on your body.
-Applied properly, just the right amount of exercise asks your body to adapt and get stronger.
+When emotions are heightened, it's helpful to remember that exercise is actually a stressor on your body.
+Applied properly, exercise asks your body to adapt and get stronger.
 But add exercise to an already-stressed system and it's far easier to over-do it and turn it into a negative.

-So even though I’m all about fitness, I don’t live in the “if it doesn’t crush you, it isn’t enough” camp.
+So even though I’m all about fitness, I don’t live in the “if it doesn’t crush you, it isn’t enough” camp, especially when you're stressed out and feeling edgy, vulnerable, or overwhelmed.
 Sometimes we simply need to hold back a bit.

 Turn off your devices.
 Turn off the TV.
 Turn off the music.
 Close the world out once in a while.
 Take some deep breaths.
-If your thoughts aren't friendly ones (that running ticker tape of the mind can be quite awful, can't it?) recite a mantra instead.
+If your thoughts aren't friendly ones (that running ticker tape in your head can be quite awful, can't it?), recite a mantra instead.
 Breathe in on one word and out on another.
 "Think........ calm......" is one of mine.